gracegicheru/moringa-week2/README.md

 # Project Title

-* Simple Calculator.
+* Akan Calculator.

 ## Author Name

-* Grace Gicheru, an Engineer in safaricom
+* Grace Gicheru.

 ## Description
 * This is a simpe web application that takes user's birthday and calculates the day they were born and        depending on the gender it outputs their Akan name.